FIFA PENALTY RULES: Football penalties are among the most contested regulations in the game of soccer (association football).

 As a rule, illegal feinting performed by the penalty kicker would always result in an indirect free kick.
 This would be the outcome even if the player ‘scored a goal’.

-But, a player cannot 'deliberately' stop at the end of their run and feint in order to gain an advantage.
 In fact, this is a deliberate infringement of the official Laws of the Game.
 Despite this, it is sometimes difficult to detect.

 The referee would rule this as an act of deliberate unsporting behaviour.
 The outcome would be the issuance of a yellow caution card and the player loses the chance to have a second shot at goal.